 The ISOs' Energy Imbalance Market (EIM) Design was approved by the Board of Governors in November 2013.
 Under this design, the ISO's current local market power tests and provisions will be applied to congested constraints within each individual Balancing Authorities Area (BAA) participating in the EIM.
 At that time, it was determined that further information was required to determine whether these market power mitigation provisions should also be applied to scheduling constraints limiting transfers of energy into EIM BAAs from the ISO and other EIM BAAs.
-Appling market power mitigation tests and procedures when these scheduling limits became binding would mitigate potential market power that may exist on a broader level due to a high concentration of ownership of supply resources throughout an EIM BAA.
+Applying market power mitigation tests and procedures when these scheduling limits became binding would mitigate potential market power that may exist on a broader level due to a high concentration of ownership of supply resources throughout an EIM BAA.

-Under the ISO's March 2014 EIM tariff filing; the ISO Board will have the authority to determine, based upon a study and recommendation from Management, whether market power mitigation tests would be applied to scheduling constraints between different BAAs in the EIM.
+The ISO's March 2014 EIM tariff filing proposed that the ISO Board would have the authority to determine, based upon a study and recommendation from Management, whether market power mitigation tests would be applied to scheduling constraints between different BAAs in the EIM.
+FERC's June 19, 2014 order rejected this provision and but stated that the ISO may file with the Commission to implement real-time local market power mitigation on EIM interties if it believes, and can demonstrate, that such mitigation is warranted after the DMM completes its assessment of structural market power in PacifiCorp's BAAs.
 Management intends to submit a recommendation on this issue to the Board at the July 2014 meeting.